parkus/arc/README.md

 This code can be used to detect and remove "global" trends in an ensemble of identically-sampled data.
 For example, it can be used to find trends in light curve data when the user has many light curves that have the same time sampling (such as data from the Kepler spacecraft).
 It is an implementation of the algorithm published by [Roberts et al. (2013 MNRAS 435:3639)](http://adsabs.harvard.edu/abs/2013MNRAS.435.3639R).

 The code works by searching for patterns that are present in many different data series.
 It attempts to separate trends that don't affect the same light curves by the same degree.
 For example, perhaps there is a slow ramp-up of signal strongly present in light curves from one side of the detector while curves of the opposite side show a strong sinusoid.

-However, at the moment this doesn't work very well.
-I'm not sure if I have improperly implemented the algorithm or the algorithm itself is to blame.
+Currently (2015/04/28) the code does retrieve trends injected into synthetic data, but tends to combine multiple trends into one.
+I'm currently trying to address this.

 ## Modifications from Roberts et al.
 I have made the "denoising" step flexible (and optional).
 The user can supply his or her own denoising function if desired.
 The default is empirical mode decomposition (EMD), which I wrote as a separate module -- https://github.com/parkus/emd.
 To use the default, you must have my emd module somewhere on your system where Python will find it.

-Currently (2015/04/28) the code does retrieve trends injected into synthetic data, but tends to combine multiple trends into one.
-I'm currently trying to address this.

 ## Example Use
 (see test_script.py for a heinously complicated example)